 My wife and I shared the driving and I don't know who was driving at the time

-This defence was successfully used by Neil & Christine Hamilton.
+This defense was successfully used by Neil & Christine Hamilton.
 Again you must make every effort to find out who was driving at the time of the speeding offence.